meyer28j/virtual-tour-mobile-ense271-lab4/README.md

 # virtual-tour-mobile-ense271-lab4
+DISCLAIMER: I do not own any of the content and imagery displayed on this site.
+This was created explicitly for educational purposes only.

-This is a virtual tour of Hoxxes IV (a fictional setting from the video game Deep Rock Galactic) created for my People-Centered Design class at the University of Regina.
+This is a high-fidelity prototype of a virtual tour website (mobile view) of Hoxxes IV (a fictional setting from the video game Deep Rock Galactic) created for my People-Centered Design class at the University of Regina.

 I've included the .fig file if you want to explore in detail!